mbentley124/cse280/progress_report_11.md

 Estimated time allocated this week: 1 hour.

 ### Joe Malisov
--
+- Discussed reasonaly refresh rates and serverside issues with Cody.
+- Worked on writing SQL to determine routes with Cody, and discussed how to parse it.
+- Worked with Cody on the routing PoC.
-Estimated time allocated this week: hours.
+Estimated time allocated this week: 2.5 hours.